 In Victoria's Central Highlands, at the foot of Mount Alexander, Harcourt Valley is home to a small and spirited rural community.
 It's famed for apples, cider, wine and cycling - but there's plenty more going on too.

-80 minutes north of Melbourne, 9km north east of Castlemaine and a less than 30km south of Bendigo, the town of Harcourt blends a proud heritage with a contemporary and cultured character.
+80 minutes north of Melbourne, 9km north east of Castlemaine and about 20 minutes south of Bendigo, Harcourt blends a proud heritage with a contemporary and cultured character.

-The Harcourt valley has long been renowned for the quality and quantity of its apples.
+Harcourt Valley has long been renowned for the quality and quantity of its crisp and tasty apples.

 Hundreds of hectares of apple trees cover the Valley.
 The view from surrounding hills is of a tapestry of orchards, particularly in summer and autumn.

 Blossoms of spring herald a busy picking time.
 Then, by March, the new season apples are ready for picking.